chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - Raya picks up her pace, weaving through the mangroves with determination
 	- She brandishes her weapons; Heart's whip-sword in one hand, Tail's kujang in the other
 - She reaches a hut.
 Through a window, a candle reveals the shadows of Boun and three figures inside
-	- Boun whispers, "Dad… Mom… She has lemongrass AND Tail's gem piece… what do we do?"
+	- Boun whispers, "Dad… Mom… She has lemongrass AND Tail's gem shard… what do we do?"
 	- Raya narrows her eyes.
 Gotcha.
 - Raya sneaks up, readies herself, and bursts in through the door.